 Some of these B2B writers tout and promote features rather than the benefits.
 A simple mistake like this can make all the difference between securing a possible sale and losing the sale.

-Of course, if you’re to hire a B2B copywriter, you might decide to hire any old copywriter but you should be very careful here because many copywriters are unable to adapt their writing to B2B writing.
-You should always seek to hire a writer who has the ability to adapt and adjust their writing to according to their clients specifications.
+Of course, if you’re to hire a B2B copywriter, you might decide to hire any old copywriter but be very careful here because many copywriters cannot adapt their writing to B2B writing.
+You should always seek to hire a writer who can adapt and adjust their writing according to their clients specifications.